Analysis: Scientists go beyond the polls to forecast U.S. election

 As scientists, forecasters use their predictions to test theories about what drives election results.

-But the endeavor also has a sporting side.
+But the endeavour also has a sporting side.
 Gamesmanship creeps into scholarly conferences, and some academics make small wagers over their predictive powers.

 Alan Abramowitz, an Emory University professor and an accurate forecaster of the last half-dozen U.S. elections, won a bet with Campbell over the accuracy of their forecasts in the 2008 election.
 Campbell had to buy him a beer after Abramowitz's prediction was closer to Obama's margin of victory.